 Family law issues (excluding property settlement matters)

-Credit and debt issues
+Credit and Debt Issues

-Wills, Power of Attorney, and Enduring Guardianship
+Wills, Powers of Attorney, and Enduring Guardianships

-The position is funded for 35 hours per week (between 9:00am – 1:00pm & 2:00pm – 5:00pm).
+The position is funded for 35 hours per week (Monday to Friday between 9:00am – 1:00pm & 2:00pm – 5:00pm).
 Hours may vary for the purposes of circuit delivery.

 The position is located at 215 Beardy Street, Armidale, NSW 2350, the office of the North & North West Community Legal Service Inc. This is a regional position and the area to be serviced is the north and north west region of New South Wales.
 Travel to major population centres as part of the Service’s outreach is required on a regular basis.

 PURPOSE OF POSITION: